GMyers95/Off_to_the_Races/README.md

 ## Front-end

-### HTML
-The dashboard set-up of this project was done through the Bootstrap library (v5.3) as well as some plots embedded from Tableau and the racing chart from (racing library).
-The set of select menus all interact with the javascript file where the variables' coefficients are plugged in to the model's equation which sends the placement prediction back out to the frontend and triggers the racing chart.
-Carousels as well as static images are presented in order to give the user more information on the options they have for each select menu.

-### CSS

-One styles sheet was used for this dashboard which coordinated the sizing and colors of the finer details for the final look of the page.

 ### Javascript (Thanks ChatGPT!)

 After having a trained model, we needed a front-end/ back-end interaction where inputs from user were taken in the front end and used in the model's equation and later in a race chart.